David Leon: Acting and presenting

 In 2002, Leon worked as a presenter on CITV.
 He dropped out of drama school in 2004 to shoot the film Alexander with Oliver Stone in Morocco.
-From 2004–2005 he acted in 12 epidodes of the TV series, Cutting It, playing the character Troy Gillespie.
+From 2004–2005 he acted in 12 episodes of the TV series, Cutting It, playing the character Troy Gillespie.
 In 2006, Leon's acting roles included the film These Foolish Things, which also starred Lauren Bacall, Anjelica Huston, Terence Stamp, and Zoë Tapper, and in 2007 he played Billy the Kid in the BBC's mini series The Wild West.
-In 2010 he played the theatrical role of Jesus in Mark Haddon's play, Polar Bears, at the Donmar Warehouse.
+In 2010 he played the theatrical role of Jesus in Mark Haddon's play Polar Bears at the Donmar Warehouse.

 From 2011 to 2014, he played DS Joe Ashworth in the ITV detective series Vera alongside Brenda Blethyn.
+On 30 March 2023, it was confirmed that Leon would reprise his role as Joe Ashworth after a decade away from the series.
+He returned as the character, promoted to DI, in the first episode of series 13, called Fast Love.

 Writing and directing

 Leon wrote and co-directed the short film, Father, with Marcus McSweeney, premiering in 2009.
 The next year, the same team premiered the short, Man and Boy, which was entered in film festivals, including the Tribeca.

 Orthodox, Leon's third short film as writer/director, was accepted into several international festivals including the 58th BFI London Film Festival.
 The feature-length version of Orthodox was completed in 2015.